 The last step of an M&A process is known as the sale and purchase agreement or SPA.
-It’s time to finalize the agreement and sale price of the firm once a buyer has completed the entire due diligence process and evaluated the company’s actual condition for sale.
-In order to include all of the terms and circumstances of the transaction, this document will be codified into a public deed and finally presented before a notary.
+It’s time to finalize the agreement and sale price of the firm once a buyer has completed the entire due diligence process and evaluated the company’s current condition for sale.
+In order to include all of the terms and conditions of the transaction, this document will be formalized into a public deed and finally presented before a notary.

-The buyer is often in charge of creating the initial SPA contract and their legal counsel.
+The buyer and its legal counsel are often in charge of creating the initial SPA.
 There are, however, some exceptions, such as how auctions operate.
 The participants are given a draft in this situation and will finally return it with their changes and offers.

-When creating the contract of sale, excellent care and attention must be taken.
-A single paragraph in the contract can make the difference between a successful or failing deal.
-The optimum situation at this point is to get guidance from knowledgeable counsel. one has a track record of success in structuring contracts for business acquisitions.
+Excellent care and attention must be taken when creating the SPA.
+A paragraph in the contract can make the difference between a successful or failing deal.
+The optimum situation at this point is to receive guidance from a knowledgeable counsel.
+From one with a track record of success in structuring contracts for business acquisitions.
 In light of this, the SPA is not a straightforward contract.
 In actuality, it is complicated.

 Find out more about the documentation required during a sale here.